mstksg/inCode/copy/entries/dependent-haskell-2.md

 ### Serializating `OpaqueNet`

-Armed with all that we learned during our long and winding journey through "run-time types", writing a serializing plan for `OpaqueNet` is straightforward.
-(We are doing it for `OpaqueNet`, the constructor-style existential, because we can't directly write instances for the continuation-style one)

 It's arguably much more useful to serialize/deserialize `OpaqueNet`s.
 Between different iterations of your program, you might have the same inputs/outputs, but want to try out different internal structures.
 You'd want to store them